gianlazz/Lazztech.Cloud/GianDevNotes.md

 Yes so I was testing to see if making a webapi project then adding docker support after the fact would preconfigure the docker-compose.yml like it should and some times did in vs4mac?

 Yeah so adding docker after the fact didin't configure the docker-compose like I'm used to either...
 Idk whatever.

+I'm having trouble connecting to the webapi project from the docker container.
+I think it may be something about the ports being exposed in the dockerfile, docker-compose & or the env aspnet core variable for the port.